 It’s important to understand that while breast reconstruction rebuilds your breast(s) shape, it does not restore the breast or nipple’s sensation.
 Eventually, the skin over the reconstructed breast may become more sensitive to touch, but it won’t be the same as it was before your breast cancer surgery.

 If you are thinking about breast reconstruction, you must talk with a plastic surgeon specializing in breast reconstruction.
 You should meet with the plastic surgeon before the mastectomy, even if you plan to have your reconstruction later on.
-Your WVCI breast cancer care team can offer suggestions for plastic surgeons.
+Your WVCI breast cancer doctors can offer suggestions for plastic surgeons.
 The type of reconstruction that is best for you will depend on various factors, including your age, body type, and cancer surgery type.
 The plastic surgeon can explain the risks and benefits of each type of reconstruction.

 When it comes to breast reconstruction, there are different techniques to choose from— some of which may require more than one operation.
 Talking with your WVCI oncologist and the plastic surgeon who will perform the reconstruction can help in the decision-making process.